SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Baptist Health Sciences University College of Osteopathic Medicine discussed scenarios related to case diagnoses, ethical dilemmas, handling uncertain patient diagnoses, alternative career choices, and contributions to the institution's mission.
-While some responses were straightforward, it appears that the interview format may have been an MMI, potentially involving a nondisclosure agreement.
+Students said the most difficult question asked at Baptist Health Sciences University College of Osteopathic Medicine discussed a variety of topics including personal ethical dilemmas, handling uncertain diagnoses, alternative career choices, and contributions to the institution's mission.
+The responses did not specifically mention an MMI format or nondisclosure agreements.

 How long was the interview?